 This is our urban dream.
 It is a vision.
 It’s not just a car, but it is a device for future mobility in the city.
 It’s compact, it’s fresh, individual, and an icon.
 As you remember, I always say that a car should be defined only by three lines (inaudible).
 It’s a new architecture for electric mobility, and only these three lines, they define the shape.
 It’s really unique.
 It’s an icon.
 You see once, and you never forget again, can you?Wolfgang Egger, Design Director, BYD

 BYD has built the EA1 on its new e-platform 3.0, and even though it is a small car meant for the city, it has a high level of specification.
 For example, the car supports 800-volt high-power chargers for rapid charging.
-Recharging time would be close to refueling an ICE car as possible in the current stage of EV developments in the industry.
+Recharging time would be close to refuelling an ICE car as possible in the industry’s current stage of EV developments.
 The range is expected to be between 400-500 km per China’s NEDC standard.

 BYD calls e-platform 3.0 “the cradle of the next generation of electric vehicles.”
 It allows parameters like 2.9-second 0-100 km/h acceleration time, a 1,000 km range, and rapid-charging at a level powerful enough to gain a 150 km range in just five minutes.
 The battery pack branded “Blade” will be integrated into the design of the vehicle body as a structural part.
 The company suggests that the torsional rigidity of e-platform 3.0 models will be double that of its ICE models.